r6097/apartment_bot/README.md

 Its commands are tailored to access a spreadsheet of particular format.
 If modifying this, make sure to change the fields to match your spreadsheet.

 - `/ping` - Check if the bot is responsive.
-- `/date` - Returns the current date.
+- `/date` - Bot sends the current date.
-- `/rentdues` - Returns a table containing the amount needed to pay for the current month's rent.
+- `/rentdues` - Bot sends a table containing the amount needed to pay for the current month's rent
+- `/choreslist` - Bot sends a message that users can react to for a limited time.
+On a reaction, the bot will post an updated table of chores completed.

 ## Jobs
 This Discord bot also performs scheduled jobs via the [node-cron](https://github.com/kelektiv/node-cron) package.